 Often voted one of the top zoos in the United States, the San Diego Zoo in the state of California is also a great virtual zoo.
 With cameras on their koalas, baboons and tigers, you can also find additional info about the animals and even some specific blog posts on certain ones.
 They also have achieved footage of the pandas Bai Yun and Xiao Liwu who were recently returned to their ancestral home of China.

 Have you seen the viral video of the Shedd Aquarium penguins touring the facilities while the facilities are closed?
 As fun as that was, the Shedd Aquarium website is just as fun and very informative.
-They have not only links to the types of animals there, but also the habitats and exhibits that they live in.
+Their virtual zoo not only links to the types of animals there, but also the habitats and exhibits that they live in.
 Their images will leave the animal lovers in your house mesmerized (and ready to visit Chicago the next chance you get).

 The Singapore Zoo has a wide variety of animals on their page to learn about along with each animal’s International Union for Conservation of Nature (IUCN) ranking on the list of endanger species.
 Need to find out more about the African Painted Dog?
 Always wondered about the C0tton-Top Tamarin?
 Have to know where the Malayan Flying Fox lives (it’s Southeast Asia btw)?
 The Singapore Zoo has exactly what you need.